-The Presidential Election Project is a nonprofit organization focused on securing much needed reforms to the Electoral Count Act.
-The Electoral Count Act as currently written is antiquated and ambiguous.
-It fails to give clear guidance on counting and certifying electoral votes.
+The Presidential Election Project is a nonprofit organization focused on securing reforms to the Electoral Count Act.

-Electoral Count Act reform would clearly define the role of the Vice President and significantly raise the threshold required to object to counting a state’s electoral votes.
-It is essential to make clear that the Vice President is in a ceremonial position and is not tasked with determining the outcome of any election.
+Electoral Count Act reform clearly defined the role of the Vice President and significantly raised the threshold required to object to counting a state’s electoral votes.
+The Vice President is in a ceremonial position and is not tasked with determining the outcome of any election.

 Democrats have a long history of contesting elections and rejecting the legitimacy of their election losses.

-Republicans need to clarify the rules that make it harder for Democrats to contest and overturn a future Republican victory.
+Republicans helped clarify the rules that make it harder for Democrats to contest and overturn a future Republican victory.

 “The most essential reforms of the ECA involve clarifying the very limited role of Congress and the vice president in the counting and certification of electoral votes, raising the threshold for congressional objections to state electoral slates, and constraining the range of allowable objections.”